TGChenZP/AFLBrownlowPredictor2024/README.md

 ## Odds Calculation Methodology

-1. **Simulate Game Outcomes**: Use predicted scores as the average and test set errors as the variability (standard deviation) to simulate each game 50,000 times.
+1. **Simulate Game Outcomes**: Use predicted scores as the mean and test set errors as the variability (standard deviation) to simulate each game 50,000 times.

 2. **Player Performance Distribution**: Determine the chances of key players getting specific vote counts in each game, while considering other players' performances independently.